 - Export of goods must take place within 30 days from date of purchase.

-When approaching the refund counter, you must have your goods, refund cheque as well as your passport.If you think of anything I left out of this post, please feel free to put that on the comment.
+When approaching the refund counter, you must have your goods, refund cheque as well as your passport.What do you think?
+Please comment below to tell me.